openedx/openedx-events/docs/concepts/hooks-extension-framework.rst

 the case of the events, this is detailed in the `versioning ADR`_ and the `payload ADR`_.

-A longer description of the framework and it's history can be found in `OEP 50`_.
+A longer description of the framework and its history can be found in `OEP 50`_.

 .. _OEP 50: https://open-edx-proposals.readthedocs.io/en/latest/oep-0050-hooks-extension-framework.html
 .. _versioning ADR: https://github.com/eduNEXT/openedx-events/blob/main/docs/decisions/0002-events-naming-and-versioning.rst